Observing with the James Webb Space Telescope

 JWST will have a 6.5m deployable primary mirror which is almost three times larger than HST's primary mirror.
 This powerful telescope will observe primarily in near infra-red wavelength

 range and will have both imagers and spectrographs and will be an incredible tool to study of distant galaxies, including those seen at z > 10 when the first generations of stars lit up a dark Universe, and for cool objects such as forming stars and planetary systems.

-I am a lead member of an international (ETH Zurich, MIT, NCSU) collaboration, that will study the fate of circumgalactic gas around galaxies at the epoch of reionization.
-We will carry out JWST/NIRCAM grism spectroscopy campaings in several key fields which contains high redshift quasars.
-Since last several years, we have been conducting multi-wavelength imaging and spectroscopy campaigns using both ground (Magellan FIRE/IMACS, Keck/MOSFIRE/HIRES, HST/ACS/WFC3, VLT/MUSE, ALMA).
-These observations combined with 110 hours of guranteed JWST spectroscopy (from JWST interdisciplinary scientist Simon Lilly, ETH Zurich) will create the most comprehensive survey of the CGM and the dawn of galaxy formation.
+I am a lead member of the EIGER project (Emission-line galaxies and Intergalactic Gas in the Epoch of Reionization).
+A large JWST GTO program that explores the evolution of intergalactic gas and galaxies in the Epoch of Reionization.
+This is an international (ETH Zurich, NC State, MIT, Nagoya University) collaboration, that will study 116 hours of JWST/NIRCAM grism spectroscopy campaings in several key fields which contains high redshift quasars.
+These JWST observations will yield an unprecedented 1000+ spectroscopically confirmed high-z galaxies.
+Since last several years, we have been conducting multi-wavelength imaging and spectroscopy campaigns using both ground (Magellan FIRE/IMACS, Keck/KCWI/MOSFIRE/HIRES, HST/ACS/WFC3, VLT/MUSE, ALMA, VLT/MUSE/XShooter).
+These observations combined with 116 hours of JWST NIRCam grism spectroscopy will create the most comprehensive survey of the CGM and the dawn of galaxy formation.

 I am also involved with several additional JWST programs.

 Students please contact me for more information.